vmandic/tris-web-crawler/README.md

 - **Exclude Query String and Fragment**: Optionally exclude query strings and fragments from URLs.
 - **Limit amount of requests**: Optionally limit the total amount of web requests to be sent.

+## Limitations

+Well, forget about pre-rendering SPA JavaScript based sites and forget about custom elements facilitating navigation functionality.
+Forget about passing advanced spam protection services like Cloudflare and similar.
+Those are some of the basic and usual constraints that Tris web scraper will currently not be able to surpass.

+Tris web scraper expects that it wont get blocked as bot and that the URL it requests will serve an HTML page (with HTTP response status code 200) with `<a href="URL here"></a>` elements that can be picked up and visited.

 ## Setup

 Prerequisite is NodeJS >= v14.17 (check out related [package.json](./package.json)).